PdxCodeGuild/class_HB2/0 General/00 Getting Started.md

         ```

 1. Finally we can push our code to remote repository hosted on Github.
-This will allow the instructors to see and code changes and grade labs:
+This will allow the instructor and TAs to see the code changes and grade the labs:
     ```
     git push origin main
     ```